brooklynrail/brooklynrail-platform/content/events/2020/09/anti-prison-activism-in-california-a-conversation-with-pete-brook.md

 title: "Anti-Prison Activism in California: A Conversation with Pete Brook"
 deck: Weekly conversations with activists, social justice practitioners, and changemakers.
-summary: Please join us for the fourth installment of Common Ground, featuring a conversation with Pete Brook on strategies for organizing against the carceral state.
+summary: Please join us for the fourth installment of Common Ground, featuring James King, Emiliano Lopez, and Gregory Sale in conversation with Pete Brook on anti-prison activism in California
 people:
   - person: pete-brook
     event_bio: Pete Brook is a writer, curator and educator focused on prisons,